-- Incorporate ideas on recognizing and training volunteers into your annual plan. - Send a welcome letter to all new members and introduce them at chapter meetings. - Highlight the work of a leader or member in a chapter newsletter, on your chapter's website, or chapter social media webpage. - Allow conference planning committee members to attend chapter conferences at no expense. - Nominate your chapter for the various Circle of Excellence Awards. - Send a letter to hospital administrators recognizing the contributions of individual chapter members and leaders. - Provide a certificate of recognition to chapter members who volunteer their time by participating in chapter activities. - Host recognition events that celebrate chapter achievements, member contributions, certified members, and units that have achieved the Beacon Award. - Write letters and postcards of thanks. - Offer personal praise where appropriate. - Provide identification badges, chapter shirts. - Publically acknowledge volunteers and present awards. - Send holiday and birthday cards. - Host an end of service party. - Implement a life-long chapter membership.
+- Incorporate ideas on recognizing and training volunteers and include fun events into your annual plan.
+It doesn't have to be education all of the time. - Send a welcome letter to all new members and introduce them at chapter meetings. - Highlight the work of a leader or member in a chapter newsletter, on your chapter's website, or chapter social media webpage. - Allow conference planning committee members to attend chapter conferences at no expense. - Nominate your chapter for the various Circle of Excellence Awards. - Send a letter to hospital administrators recognizing the contributions of individual chapter members and leaders. - Provide a certificate of recognition to chapter members who volunteer their time by participating in chapter activities. - Host recognition events that celebrate chapter achievements, member contributions, certified members, and units that have achieved the Beacon Award. - Write letters and postcards of thanks. - Offer personal praise where appropriate. - Provide identification badges, chapter shirts. - Publically acknowledge volunteers and present awards. - Send holiday and birthday cards. - Host an end of service party. - Implement a life-long chapter membership.